caddymanager/caddymanager/README.md

 # CaddyManager

-Easily manage your Caddy2 servers using a modern web UI, built on the MEVN stack (MongoDB, Express, Vue, Node.js).
+Easily manage your Caddy2 servers using a modern web UI, built on the MEVN stack with support for both SQLite and MongoDB databases.

 > **Caution:** CaddyManager is in early development.
 Please _backup your Caddy configurations_ and data before testing.
 Use at your own risk.